-- Indoor Facilities remain closed to the general public, including Adult Community Center, CCP, Golf Course Clubhouse & Luscher Farmhouse.
+- Indoor Office Facilities remain closed to the general public (outside of OHA-approved class/activity offerings), including CCP, Golf Course Clubhouse & Luscher Farmhouse.

 We are committed to continue serving our community during this public health crisis, but we will continue to follow the guidance of health officials and the direction of State and City government.
 We recommend the following: